Peer Review Process Overview

 - Suggest potential reviewers

-- Seeking reviewers: Peer review staff secures agreements to review.
+- Seeking reviewers: The journal’s editorial staff secures agreements to review.
 Most submissions are evaluated by two external, anonymous reviewers – sometimes more, sometimes fewer.
 Sometimes the SME needs to provide additional names until the requisite number of reviewers are secured.
 If this happens, you will receive another notification telling you the SME has been asked to provide additional names of potential reviewers (i.e., the status will revert to “SME check” again).

-- Awaiting reviews: The required number of reviewers have been secured and they are actively reviewing the manuscript, with comments and a recommendation generally expected within 3 weeks.
+- Awaiting reviews: The required number of reviewers have been secured and they are actively reviewing the manuscript, with comments and a recommendation generally expected within 3 weeks of a reviewer accepting the invitation.

 - Reviews in: Once all reviewers have submitted their evaluations, the SME is prompted to make a decision.
 The SME will consider the reviews, and when they have decided how to proceed, they will draft a decision letter.

 - Decision pending: The decision letter drafted by the SME may include reviewer comments as appropriate and the SME may provide additional suggestions for revision.
-The decision letter draft is submitted for proofreading by peer review staff.
+The decision letter draft is submitted for proofreading by the journal’s editorial staff.
 Decisions letters are proofread in the order in which the manuscript was submitted.
 There will be some time between a manuscript entering the “Decision pending” queue and the contact author receiving the decision letter.

 - The decision letter is proofread, finalized, and forwarded to the contact author.
 Decision categories at this stage are as follows.